#Typhoon, a Natural Disaster Information System

 Clicking the weather alert banner in the existing service leads to disaster search results, but insufficient information causes user drop-off.
 During disasters, the provided information doesn’t meet the demand, highlighting the need for stronger information solutions.

 Due to severe mid-pandemic restrictions, User Interviews were impossible.
 Despite these challenges, I strategically highlighted the core features of this project through Archetype research.
+I identified three key user archetypes and, based on their analysis and journey maps, developed a strategy for an interactive system that enables users to understand weather information and engage in real-time communication.

 Age 40, Inventory Manager, In-person worker